Meet the GLSHF team!

-Patrick Kueny, Secretary
+Patrick Kueny, Vice Chair

 Pat Kueny has served as Chief Operating Officer at Lee’s Summit Medical Center since 2012 – where he has been instrumental in the growth and expansion of LSMC over the past 7 years to accommodate for our community’s constantly evolving healthcare needs.
 Before joining the LSMC family, Pat began his career with HCA Midwest Health by serving as Vice President of Midwest Physicians for over five years, helping the organization to grow from 90 to 278 employed physicians.
 Prior to joining HCA, Pat spent and eight years with Emory University and Healthcare and two years with Children’s Healthcare of Atlanta.

 Lynette M. Wheeler, DNP, RN, FABC, is Truman Medical Centers Lakewood Chief Operating Officer since February 2015.
 Previously she served as TMC Chief Nursing Officer from 2011-2015.

 As Chief Operating Officer at Truman Medical Centers Lakewood Ms. Wheeler has restructured the entire Lakewood Community and Family Medicine Clinics to improve patient throughput and the patient experience.
 She continues to improve operational efficiencies for Long Term Care while improving the quality of care and the resident’s experience.

 As Chief Nursing Officer, Lynette Wheeler was responsible for all aspects of nursing service programs, standards of nursing practice including competencies and compliance with all applicable accrediting and regulatory requirements regarding inpatient, ambulatory and specialty programs.